DEX Masterclass 104: Essential trading tools arbitrage, longing & shorting, and moving averages

 Longing: If you buy something, and you expect the price to go up

-Shorting: If you sell something, and you expect the price to go down
+Shorting: If you sell something, and you expect the price to go down (see how to short Bitcoin for more information)

 When you lock up collateral to issue stablecoins, you are going long on that collateral cryptocurrency.